Neurosurgery Courses and Symposia

 Neuro Trauma Conference

-• Date: Stay tuned for 2026 symposium announcement
+• Date: Stay tuned for the 2026 Neuro Trauma Conference announcement

 • Symposium Description: This dynamic event will immerse you in the latest clinical guidelines, spotlight urgent knowledge gaps, and tackle practice challenges head-on.
 Gain actionable insights to elevate patient care, shape research priorities, and drive impactful, patient-centered improvements.
 Through engaging discussions on clinical priorities, groundbreaking research methodologies, and the power of interdisciplinary collaboration, this symposium will empower you to be at the forefront of trauma management innovation.